 - If you or a close family member have ever had a problem with a blood clot in a vein or artery.

 - If you have had breast cancer or any lumps in your breast, or if a close family member has had breast cancer.

-- If you have any of the following: sugar diabetes, gallstones, migraine, inflammatory bowel disease, systemic lupus erythematosis (SLE), or porphyria.
+- If you have any of the following: diabetes (diabetes mellitus), gallstones, migraine, inflammatory bowel disease, systemic lupus erythematosis (SLE), or porphyria.

 - If you have a problem with the way your liver works.

 - If you have been told you have high levels of prolactin in your blood (hyperprolactinaemia).

 - If you or a close relative have ever had high levels of lipids in blood (hypertriglyceridaemia).

 - If you had any problems with jaundice, severe itchy blistering, or any involuntary muscle movements during a pregnancy.

 - If you could be pregnant or if you are breastfeeding.